timajwilliams/timajwilliams.github.io/_posts/2024-12-20-modernbert.md

 But here's the thing: most of these BERT variants are still running on architectures that haven't changed much since BERT's release in 2019.
 While LLMs have rapidly evolved with improvements like rotary embeddings, flash attention, and better activation functions, encoder models have largely stayed frozen in time.

 Enter ModernBERT: a complete modernization of encoder-only models that brings them firmly into 2024.
+Theyve even (I assume) given a nod to Daft Punk in the paper title: ["Smarter, Better, Faster, Longer"](https://arxiv.org/abs/2412.13663)

 ## What is ModernBERT?